camileen/ELP_JavaScript_Shell-project/README.md

 # CLI in JavaScript
 The project implements a very simple command-line interface (CLI).
 It is meant to learn the basics of JavaScript concepts.

+## How to run the CLI ?
+1. Open the directory of the project
+2. Open a terminal from there and executes the following command:
+`node shell.js`

 ## Usage :
 Only the following commands can be executed:
 1. `lp`: lists all processes status (i.e. executes the Unix command `ps a`)